-The Australian International Education Conference (AIEC) is the major opportunity each year for international education practitioners, teaching staff, researchers, policy makers and other stakeholders to learn about major industry trends and development and to network with Australian and international colleagues.
+The conference is the significant opportunity each year for international education practitioners, teaching staff, researchers, policymakers and other stakeholders to learn about major industry trends and development and network with Australian and international colleagues.

-On average, 1200 attendees from over 400 organisations attend the conference each year, including speakers, exhibitors and delegates.
-Approximately 20% of attendees come from overseas, and about 2/3 of Australian attendees are from New South Wales and Victoria.
+Before the Covid-19 pandemic hit, the conference attracted approximately 1500 attendees from 500+ organisations, including 230+ speakers, 65+ exhibitors from 40+ countries.
+Approximately 20% of attendees came from overseas, and about two-thirds of Australian attendees came from New South Wales and Victoria.

-The conference attracts experts from all education sectors, including English language, schools, higher education and vocational education and training, as well as government representatives, NGO staff and private providers.
+The conference attracts experts from all education sectors, including English language, schools, higher education and vocational education and training, and government representatives, NGO staff and private providers.

-Approximately 75% of attendees have more than five years experience working in international education, and approximately 10-15% have less than three years.
+Approximately 70% of attendees have more than five years of experience working in international education, and approximately 10-15% have less than three years.
 Each year, about 35% of delegates attend the conference for the first time.

 Please download the fact sheet below for further details.